Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 summary

+What do you think?
 The caffeine contained in matcha has various benefits for our mind and body, such as improving concentration and recovering from fatigue, if consumed in moderate amounts.

 However, excessive intake can cause unpleasant symptoms such as anxiety, insomnia, and palpitations.
 It is important to understand the caffeine content of matcha and your own constitution, and use it wisely.